Lung cancer: Causes

 Lung cancer is caused by genetic damage to the DNA of lung cells.
+In general, this damage causes loss of function of tumor suppressor genes, or gain in function of oncogenes.
 These changes are sometimes random, but are typically induced by breathing in toxic substances such as cigarette smoke.
 Cancer-causing genetic changes affect the cell's normal functions, including cell proliferation, programmed cell death (apoptosis), and DNA repair.
-As more damage accumulates, the risk for cancer increases.
 Eventually, cells gain enough genetic changes to grow uncontrollably, forming a tumor, and eventually spreading within and then beyond the lung.
 Rampant tumor growth and spread causes the symptoms of lung cancer.
 If unstopped, the spreading tumor will eventually cause the death of affected individuals.

 Smoking

 Tobacco smoking is by far the major contributor to lung cancer, causing 80% to 90% of cases.
 Lung cancer risk increases with quantity of cigarettes consumed.
 Tobacco smoking's carcinogenic effect is due to various chemicals in tobacco smoke that cause DNA mutations, increasing the chance of cells becoming cancerous.
-The International Agency for Research on Cancer identifies at least 50 chemicals in tobacco smoke as carcinogenic, with the most potent being the tobacco-specific nitrosamines.
+The International Agency for Research on Cancer identifies at least 50 chemicals in tobacco smoke as carcinogenic, and the most potent is tobacco-specific nitrosamines.
 Exposure to these chemicals causes several kinds of DNA damage: DNA adducts, oxidative stress, and breaks in the DNA strands.
 Being around tobacco smoke – called passive smoking – can also cause lung cancer.
 Living with a tobacco smoker increases one's risk of developing lung cancer by 24%.
 An estimated 17% of lung cancer cases in those who do not smoke are caused by high levels of environmental tobacco smoke.

-Vaping may be a risk factor for lung cancer, but less than that of cigarettes, and further research is necessary due to the length of time it can take for lung cancer to develop following an exposure to carcinogens.
+Vaping may be a risk factor for lung cancer, but less than that of cigarettes, and further research as of 2021 is necessary due to the length of time it can take for lung cancer to develop following an exposure to carcinogens.

 The smoking of non-tobacco products is not known to be associated with lung cancer development.
 Marijuana smoking does not seem to independently cause lung cancer – despite the relatively high levels of tar and known carcinogens in marijuana smoke.
-The relationship between smoking cocaine and developing lung cancer has not been studied.
+The relationship between smoking cocaine and developing lung cancer has not been studied as of 2020.